chancesmith/chance-smith-gatsby-blog/content/blog/our-frontend-design-system/index.md

 ### 1. We create markup and styles first in a component library (Storybook)

+Moving designs from XD to the browser.
+The browser is the final destination to review and improve.

-   Storybook elements are made in order:
+Storybook elements in isolation from native HTML to full layouts in order:

-      - Atom
-      - Molecule
-      - Organism
-      - Layout
+- **Atom** (native elements with no classes, colors)
+- **Molecule** (inputs, labels, buttons, error, logo, navigation)
+- **Organism** (field with label + input + error, sidebar/header)
+- **Layout** (sidebar + header + main-content)

 ### 2. We use SCSS + BEM + utility classes

 SCSS helps develop CSS faster.

 BEM keeps the components from overlapping with other styles in the app.

-   Utility classes cover small adjustments when needed, where adding another class component would be overkill.
+Utility classes cover minor adjustments when needed, where adding another class component would be overkill.

 ### 3. We prefix classes with **c-** (component), **l-** (layout), **u-** (utility)

 With the benefit of even more specificity, this helps our team stay in the appropriate lane if what we are creating is either a component, layout, or utility.

 ### 4. We use "rem" for width and spacing with a base of 8px

 For the design, factors of 8px keep the design consistent, and we can recreate this in our CSS styles.

 ### 5. We use —css-variables

-   CSS variables make overwriting other colors a breeze.
+CSS variables cascade, making overwriting other colors a breeze.